BiteSized Immunology: Cells

 Degranulation of specific granules on the neutrophil surface and the extrusion of nucleic acids to form neutrophil extracellular traps (NETs) create an antimicrobial milieu at the inflammatory site and contributes to killing of extracellular pathogens.

 Neutrophils at the interface between innate and adaptive immunity

-Neutrophils have historically been viewed as short-lived effector cells of the innate immune system as they undergo spontaneous apoptosis in vitro unless rescued by survival signals such as inflammatory cytokines or microbial compounds.
+Neutrophils at the interface between innate and adaptive immunity.
+Neutrophils have historically been viewed as short-lived effector cells of the innate immune system as they undergo spontaneous apoptosis in vitro unless rescued by survival signals such as inflammatory cytokines or microbial compounds (Figure 1, left).
 However, this view rarely takes into account the notion that neutrophils make important contributions to the recruitment, activation and programming of other immune cells.
 Recent studies demonstrate that neutrophils themselves secrete an array of pro-inflammatory and immunomodulatory cytokines and chemokines capable of enhancing the recruitment and effector functions of other cells.
 Neutrophils engage in mutual interactions with a range of immune and non-immune cells, such as dendritic cells (DCs), B cells, NK cells, CD4, CD8 and γδ T cells as well as mesenchymal stem cells, and can be found in draining lymph nodes and the spleen.

 © The copyright for this work resides with the BSI